 I subscribe to the notion of dyslexia being caused by a different spacing of the neurones in the brain.
 This wider spacing can make activities like reading harder to master but is is a tradeoff, not a flaw.

 The Dyslexic Advantage book covers the benefits of this different cognitive configuration.
 Briefly, it creates strength in material (spatial) reasoning, interconnected (big picture) reasoning, narrative reasoning and dynamic reasoning (with incomplete information.

 To give one example: a dyslexic who excels in narrative reasoning is likely to have a strong episodic memory.
 This gives a natural talent for storytelling.
 Narrative reasoning strengths are why there are, perhaps counter-intuitively, so many dyslexic authors.

 Being able to read quickly, write neatly and recall facts accurately were key business skills for the last century.
 With the rise of assistive technology such as voice to text and powerful computers (phones) in out pockets, the importance of these attributes is diminishing.

 As automation increases and artificial intelligence creeps into the workplace, there will be fewer jobs which are repetitive in nature.
 Jobs which prize efficiency will be replaced by software.

 Increasing importance is going to be placed on the ability to innovate, to be creative, to work with incomplete information and to spot complex patterns.
 These are tasks for which the dyslexic brain is designed for.
 In short being dyslexic will soon be a competitive advantage.
 The Codpast recently blogged on 4 Skills Dyslexics Should Excel at in Future Job Markets and I think that is just the tip of the iceberg.

 Where do you find dyslexics?

-The provide closure on the NASA or prison question – reportedly both have about 50% dyslexic populations.
+To provide closure on the NASA or prison question – reportedly both have about 50% dyslexic populations.
 That’s a really interesting data point against a national average of about 10% both here and in the US.